lespicker/jekyll-bootstrap/workshops/upcoming-workshops.md

 In this photography tour we will intimately explore Sri Lanka’s landscape, from vaunted mountains to its pristine seashore, from its tidy and colorful tea plantations to its lush forests.

 Each morning we will embark on an adventure taking us from fog-shrouded tea plantations to cascading waterfalls, en route to photographing mountain sunsets.
 We will visit the country’s most picturesque temples and historical structures for architectural photos and opportunities to interact with Sri Lanka’s wonderful indigenous people.
-One of the highlights of the tour will be spending two days in famed Yalla National Park, which boasts the densest wild leopard population on earth, along with bull elephants, crocodiles, water buffalo, monkeys and an incredible variety of colorful birds.
+One of the highlights of the tour will be spending two days in famed Yala National Park, which boasts the densest wild leopard population on earth, along with bull elephants, crocodiles, water buffalo, monkeys and an incredible variety of colorful birds.
 Most evenings we will have an optional image review and critique.
 [See what other's had to say about Les' previous Sri Lanka photo-tour](http://www.lesterpickerphoto.com/workshops/past-workshop.html#srilanka).

 Our air-conditioned bus will also have a certified country guide and a porter throughout the trip to help with luggage at each stop.
 Porters are also available inexpensively at each location for those who wish to hire someone to help carry photo gear.